PINTO0309/ROIAlign-onnx-modules/README.md

 The script connects detector output to the DynamicRoIAlign `yolo_output` input, keeps the detector final output as a graph output in the merged model, and appends filtered detector outputs using `yolo_candidate_indices*`.

+[Here](https://github.com/PINTO0309/ROIAlign-onnx-modules/releases) is a sample ONNX file that merges DynamicROIAlign with YOLO.

 ### Basic run

 - Single-class